-We help people claim total and permanent disability (TPD claims), income protection, death and other insurance benefits all over Australia.
-We do this work in Adelaide and all-over South Australia (SA).
+We help with superannuation TPD claims for people in Adelaide and all-over South Australia (SA).
 We come to you which means, no matter where you are in SA, we can arrange for our expert superannuation lawyer, Tom Cobban to come and visit you at your home or somewhere nearby.

 In South Australia a lot of our clients have superannuation death and disability claims with superannuation funds that are unique to SA; for example, Statewide Super.